 It is now well understood that many machine learning algorithms are vulnerable at run-time to adversarial examples, small perturbations to the input that cause misclassification or considerable variation in output.
 Such perturbations are most frequently calculated for each individual input separately.
 In contrast, we have focussed on Universal Adversarial Perturbations (UAPs), where the perturbations cause errors on a large part of the input set.
 Such perturbations are in our view more dangerous because they can be easily applied at scale to large parts of the input set.

 Our first finding demonstrated that procedural noise such as Perlin noise acts as a UAP, and we have shown that it is possible using Bayesian Optimisation to build effective Black Box attacks that evade, image classification, image detection and image segmentation on very large numbers of inputs.
 (See also here for sensitivity to Gabor noise).
 This demonstrates a significant and systemic vulnerability of neural networks when processing images.
+The code for this study and the opportunities for trying it out are available from here.
 Some papers argued that DNNs primarily rely on texture so we have investigated the adversarial robustness of both texture and shape biased models to UAPs.
 Our findings show that shape-biased models are equally vulnerable to UAPs, but they are simply different UAPs.

 The attack surface to adversarial examples is thus very large and this raises interesting questions about the effectiveness of techniques such as adversarial training, that can only patch this attack surface with training examples.
 Considering the observations above about the attack surface of adversarial examples we have focussed we believe that Jacobian Regularisation offers a promising and more systematic approach to increasing robustness to UAPs.
 Our early results suggest that Jacobian regularisation improves can improve robustness to UAPs in a comparable or better degree than adversarial training without sacrificing clean accuracy.
 We are also working on the vulnerability and sensivity of compressed machine learning models to adversarial attacks.